-Cleary University Admission Honors Scholarship
+Cleary University Undergraduate Admission Honors Scholarship

-Current high school students with a 3.2 GPA or higher, an ACT score of at least 23, and who have affirmed leadership and service to Cleary University are eligible.
+Current high school students with a 3.2 GPA or higher, and who meet criteria listed below, and who have affirmed leadership and service to Cleary University are eligible.
 The scholarship will be applied upon registration, which must be completed on or before May 15th.
 Annual renewals may be awarded up to three years, provided the appropriate GPA is maintained by level.
 The following are types of admission scholarships:

-Amount GPA ACT Score Cleary University Admissions Scholarship Level I \$7,500 3.7 25 Cleary University Admissions Scholarship Level II \$5,400 3.2 23
+Amount GPA SAT (2400) SAT (1600) ACT Admissions Scholarship Level I \$7,500 3.7 1680+ 1160 25 Admissions Scholarship Level II \$5,400 3.2 1560-1679 1050-1159 23